ForEvolve/ForEvolve.ExceptionMapper/README.md

 });
 ```

-# ForEvolve.ExceptionMapper.FluentMapper
+# FluentMapper

-This package contains utilities that can be used to program exception's mapping in the Startup class, without creating any new type.
+ExceptionMapper contains utilities that can be used to program exception's mapping in the `Program.cs` file or the `Startup` class, without creating any new type.

 For example, to map a `MyUnauthorizedException` to a status code 401, we could do the following: